Vs. (Pearl Jam album): Release and reception

 Vs. was released in the United States on October 19, 1993.
 The album sold 950,378 copies in its first five days of release, which set a record for the most copies of an album sold in its first week of release since SoundScan began tracking sales data in 1991, surpassing the record held by Use Your Illusion II by Guns N' Roses in 1991, as well as the second-highest single week sales, behind the 1.06 million copies sold by The Bodyguard soundtrack over Christmas 1992.
 It outperformed all other entries in the Billboard Top 10 that week combined.
 Vs. held the first week sales record for five years until it was broken by Garth Brooks' 1998 album, Double Live, which sold 1.08 million copies in its first week.
 While Double Live officially beat Vs. in first week sales, Vs. still holds an unbreakable record in that SoundScan only counted the first five days of an album's release in its first week sales until 1998.
 The album has been certified 7× platinum by the Recording Industry Association of America (RIAA), and, as of July 2013, has sold 7,400,000 copies in the United States according to Nielsen SoundScan.

-In the UK the album was released on October 11, 1993, it charted in second place behind the new album "Everything Changes" by Take That, and would remain in the charts for 33 weeks.
+In the UK the album was released on October 11, 1993, it charted in second place behind the new album Everything Changes by Take That, and would remain in the chart for 33 weeks.

 Rolling Stone staff writer Paul Evans gave Vs. a favorable review, saying, "Few American bands have arrived more clearly talented than this one did with Ten; and Vs. tops even that debut."
 He added, "Like Jim Morrison and Pete Townshend, Vedder makes a forte of his psychological-mythic explorations ...
 As guitarists Stone Gossard and Mike McCready paint dense and slashing backdrops, he invites us into a drama of experiment and strife."
 Jon Pareles of The New York Times stated that "Pearl Jam uses its new album ... to broaden its music," and added that "most of the album ... projects individual misery as public catharsis."
 AllMusic staff writer Steve Huey gave the album four out of five stars, saying "Vs. may not reach the majestic heights of Ten, but at least half the record stands with Pearl Jam's best work."